-If you know much about fantasy, you’ve likely heard of Sarah J Maas.
+You’ve likely heard of Sarah J Maas if you know much about fantasy.
 She’s made a name for herself in the fantasy genre over the past decade-plus for smashing out some well-received female-led fantasy series.
 One of her more successful is the A Court of Thorns and Roses series.
 The first book in the series is of the same name – but is it any good?

 In a quick summary of A Court of Thorns and Roses: Feyre, unappreciated by her family is taken away by Fae after she kills one of their brethren.
-She then must live with them (oh how terrible).
-Eventually ends up falling for one of them and then she ends up having to save their entire kingdom.
+She then must live with them (oh how terrible), eventually ends up falling for one of them and then ends up having to save their entire kingdom.

-I’ll be honest with you, the first half of this book was utter poo.
-Absolutely nothing happened of any real interest; all that happened was the main character, Feyre, spent every waking moment talking about and thinking about this good-looking fae she’s just met who she can only see the top-half of anyway.
+I’ll be honest with you, the first third of this book was utter poo.
+Absolutely nothing happened of any real interest; all that happened was the main character, Feyre, spent every waking moment talking about and thinking about this good-looking fae called Tamlin she’s just met who is dull as dishwater.

 This is definitely one of those books you don’t want to DNF halfway through if you’re not enjoying it at first.

 I must again touch on some of my frustrations with A Court of Thorns and Roses.
-I have read Sarah J Maas’ A Throne of Glass series before (I might have to reread for the blog as it was a long time ago) and I didn’t feel like those books suffered from the same problem.
 Feyre is a girl from a small town where she’s essentially the breadwinner for her family and isn’t appreciated.
 Very quickly she’s taken away by Fae and forced to live with them.
 Very oddly, they decide she isn’t imprisoned and can basically live a normal life there.
-However, Feyre realises the guy that caught her is actually a beautiful human being and so spends the next 400 pages or so noting the different ways in which he’s beautiful.
+However, Feyre realises Tamlin is actually a beautiful human being and so spends the next 200 pages or so noting the different ways in which he’s beautiful.

 Lucien is an interesting character.
 He holds resentment towards Feyre for killing their brethren (as he rightfully should) and so constantly teases her, is often mean to her and standoffish.
 However, his character arc is one of the more satisfying and makes me hope he’s in the later books rather than Tamlin who, as aforementioned, was dull as dishwater.